-All decisions made by the 2i2c Steering Council or Teams must abide by the policies of its host organization, International Computer Science Institute (ICSI).
+All decisions made by the 2i2c Steering Council or Teams must abide by the policies of its fiscal sponsor, Code for Science and Society.

 The Steering Council defines the mission, vision, and values of 2i2c.
 It also sets the strategic direction and priorities for 2i2c.
 The Steering Council provides oversight to the Executive Director of 2i2c and the Operations Team.
 The Steering Council group (